By Linley Bignoux

-What is it with colour, or colours and shades to be precise, that make people attached to them, even contrived to the notion of its importance.
+What is it with colour, or colours and shades to be precise, that make people attached to them, even contrived to the notion of their importance?
 Throughout history, psychologists and sociologists have pointed out that colours have undeniable bonds or attachments to people on an individual and collective level, alluding to the empirical fact that these bonds and connections extend to countries and their national identities, which are largely symbolic.

 One nation that clinches a unique place in its fervent attachment to colours is Australia and it is green and gold colours to be fastidious.

-Green and gold-the quintessential Australian colour, of course apart from the heraldic colours of the national flag, has given the Australian people a sense of identity and gratification for over 100 years amidst the country’s sporting culture, consciously and sub-consciously.
-But if you observe, you may find that this attachment to these nostalgic, even strident colours, is quite inimitable and not just amongst the sporting fraternity or fans, green and gold transcends sports and enters the Australian identity.
+Green and gold-the quintessential Australian colour, of course apart from the heraldic colours of the national flag, has given the Australian people a sense of identity and gratification for over 100 years amidst the country’s sporting culture, consciously and subconsciously.
+But if you observe, you may find that this attachment to these nostalgic, even strident colours, is quite inimitable and not just amongst the sporting fraternity or fans, green and gold transcend sports and enters the Australian identity.

 Within Australia’s dynamic sporting fabric lies its culture and within this lays the Green and Gold bond, so much that worldwide these colours have become earmarked as the Aussie colour and primarily a national symbol, apart from the stereotypical Crocodile Dundee and Holden Ute ploy or even the exported Fosters beer.
 Within it a group of green and gold “sporting staff” have been flaunting, the colours for generations.
 They have been dubbed many things in the past and present, certainly in Australian sporting history.